ae2079/funding-pot/Migration.md

   - [ ] all ABC tokens are been burnt (supply == 0)
   - [ ] the collateral is withdrawn to the admin multisig
   - [ ] the bonding curve is not minter on the wrapper anymore
+  - [ ] ownership over wrapper is renounced

 ## To do manually after migration